kenoaljiji/persons-cms/README.md

 - Create and manage posts
 - Update header navigation and logo
 - Modify footer items
-- Sort persons on the front page
+- Sort persons on the homepage
 - Track visitor IPs
 - View system information
 - Create backups for the database and backend